syncfusion-content/aurelia-docs/Aurelia/getting-started/globalization-localization.md

 {% endhighlight %}

 N> Installation of [syncfusion-javascript](https://github.com/syncfusion/JavaScript-Widgets) package will automatically install         `syncfusion-ej-global` package.
-Additionally, we need to add the `syncfusion-ej-global` package path mapping with respect to installed `synfusion-ej-global` package version in `config.js` file
+Additionally, we need to add the `syncfusion-ej-global` package path mapping with respect to installed `syncfusion-ej-global` package version in `config.js` file

 *   Set `locale` property in grid view which is used to set the culture that we want to use in our grid sample.
 For that, create `grid.html` file inside `src/samples/grid` folder with the below code snippet.